weiganghuang/cl-devnet-1199/devnet-1199.md

    Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/target/tasks/main.yml)

 11. Create tasks for role "se".
 We add this role to ease the key exchange for nso host N, dns master M and dns targets T1/T2.
 The task of this role is to pre fetch public rsa key files from M, T1 and T2 to ansible controller A. The feched publick key files can be then distributed to proper user's authorized keys files.
-We define the task in `/home/dvans/roles/se/tasks/main.yml`.
+We define the task in `/home/dvans/ansibleproject/roles/se/tasks/main.yml`.

     Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/se/tasks/main.yml)

 7. Prepare image/helper scripts files for roles "nso" and "device".
-We put the required image/helper scripts files under `files` directory for each role.
+The required images and helper scripts files are created under `files` directory for each role.
 In this workshop, we only need to put files to roles "nso" and "device".

     The required files are made available at `/home/dvans` for your ansible host, H.

     * Copy nso binary, ned, service package, and inventory package to nso/files.
 From your ansible controller, copy required files from `/home/dvans/` to `/home/dvans/ansibleproject/roles/nso/files`.